awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2a_cost_intelligence_dashboard.md

 ## Deployment Options
 There are 3 options to deploy the Cost Intelligence Dashboard.
-If you are unsure what option to select, we recommend using the Manual deployment
+If you are unsure what option to select, we recommend Option 2 Command Line Interface Deployment.

-### Option 1: Manual Deployment
+### Option 1: Manual Deployment (1 hour)
 This option is the manual deployment and will walk you through all steps required to create this dashboard without any automation.
 We recommend this option users new to Athena and QuickSight.
 {{%expand "Click here to continue with the manual deployment" %}}